MiamiOH-CSE274/06_BST_Lab/README.md

 	given node u, determine depth of subtree rooted at u: node temp = max(u)

-		if temp = null then
+		if temp = u then
-			temp = min(u)
+			// this means there were no nodes to the right temp = min(u)

 		// at this point, temp will either be the largest node to the right